 Bottom line: Is Windscribe a good VPN?

-Windscribe is a solid VPN with a strict no-logs policy that works with multiple streaming platforms, including Netflix and Disney+.
+Windscribe is an affordable and easy-to-use VPN that works with Netflix.
 You don’t have to provide an email address to sign up and you can pay with cryptocurrency for added anonymity.

 We like how Windscribe has both free and paid plans, including the option to build your own plan if you only need to access certain server locations.
 However, we don’t love how the lowest-priced Windscribe Pro plan is more expensive than lots of other VPN subscriptions.
 It also struggled with its latest speed tests.